melisgl/mgl-gpr/README.md

     individual.
 It must return the fitness of the individual.
 Often, the evaluator just calls `EVAL`, or `COMPILE` + `FUNCALL`, and compares the result to some gold standard.
-It is also typical to slightly penalize solution with too many nodes to control complexity and evaluation cost (see [`COUNT-NODES`][63d7]).
+It is also typical to slightly penalize solutions with too many nodes to control complexity and evaluation cost (see [`COUNT-NODES`][63d7]).
 Alternatively, one can specify [`MASS-EVALUATOR`][b8e2] instead.